cindytran211/CS546-Final-Project/README.md

 # admin instructions
 - login as admin password admin10
 - add Pet to create and new pet entry (file images must be copied to public/images seperately)
-- search for pet to update info
+- search for pet to update pet info
 - show ( and change status of ) orders for all users